You are here:

 - The Embassy of Switzerland reserves the right to ask for further information/documents, to hand out a "Declaration of taking over of costs" or to submit the visa application to the competent authorities in Switzerland or Austria for decision.

 - The Embassy does not inform the applicant if the authorisation has arrived.
-Therefore the applicant is requested to contact the Embassy during the hours for telephone inquiries (Monday-Thursday, 15:00-17:00, Friday 9:00-13:30)
+Therefore the applicant is requested to contact the Embassy during the hours for telephone inquiries (Monday-Friday, 15:00-17:00)

 - Documents or confirmations have to be issued in English or in one of the official Swiss languages (German, French or Italian) or translated into one of the languages mentioned (For certain documents or in certain cases, "Apostille" is required).

-- All foreigners (non-Georgian or non-Armenian citizens) living in Georgia or Armenia have to prove that they have permanent residence in Georgia or Armenia.
+- All foreigners (non-Georgian citizens) living in Georgia have to prove that they have permanent residence in Georgia.

 - For children under 18 traveling with only one of the parents or without, a notarized consent of the parent(s) with the notarized translation (in English or one of the official Swiss languages) should be submitted.
 As well as a translated birth certificate of the child (Apostille may be required in certain cases).